-If you have something to share that responds to these questions and issues – a project, an experience, a toolkit, an approach – then we want to hear from you through our call for papers.
-N.B.
-As ever, we will also consider papers on wider UX topics if the theme doesn’t work for you.
+If you have something to share that responds to this theme – an initiative, relevant research insights, a new approach or process – then we want to hear from you through our Call for Papers.

 Anticipated/planned UX research

 Your paper may be about work that has been completed or that you anticipate conducting between now and the conference.
 This is absolutely fine.
 It is also OK if your paper ends up diverging somewhat from your initial abstract – within reason obviously.
 A good UX Research & Design process often sees the practitioner end up at an entirely different destination.

 What do I need to do?
 Give me all the info!

 Paper proposals are due by end of Friday 3 February 2023.
 After this deadline we will follow a blind peer review process with the submitted papers and will let you know if you have been successful by Friday 17 February.
 If you are invited to present you will have around 20 minutes in which to present your paper at the conference.
 You will be speaking to 30-50 people in total.

 If your paper is selected you will receive a 10% discount on this year’s delegate rate in recognition of your contribution.
 If the paper is going to be co-presented then the 10% discount will be split between you and the other presenter.
 Post-conference you will be invited to write up your paper for our yearbook publication.
 Important note: Prior to the conference, use of the word ‘paper’ does not mean you need to provide an academic written paper, we are simply using ‘paper’ to refer to your presentation – there is sometimes confusion around this!

 Once again, we will be presenting a prize for the best conference paper (a free place at next year’s conference), won last year by Julie Willems.